DinarWakala/dinarwakala.github.io/README.md

 3. Individual users will subscribe to the Wakalas, just like they open an account in the Bank.

+The Wakalas will earn revenue in following ways:

+1. __Sale of bullion:__ Profits will accrue either through a premium, or else by price appreciation over time.
+Wakalas can obtain coins at discounted rate from Master Wakala, or else have them minted or obtained through third-party sources.

+2. __Storage Services:__ Wakalas can charge either a flat rate, or else a percentage of amounts stored.
+Unlike traditional banking, we do not engage in fractional reserve and so costs of storing the metal will have to be charged to the customers.

+3. __Money Transfer Services:__ Wakalas can charge a fee for the service of money transfer, for payments and settlements.

+4. __Delivery handling:__ For people wanting to take physical possession of their stored metal, Wakalas can charge delivery fees.

+5. __Value Added Services:__ Wakalas can offer regular financial services including intermediation, and facilitation of Musharika and Modaraba investments.

 ```
 +---------------------------------+
 |         Master Wakala           |